HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE 1]
-preach words, they don't mean a thing same thing not to you, not everyone ///// same thing not to everyone just for you ///// the chosen, soo fast to reap ya painting grey on a masterpiece seeking all the waste among order (20/20)
+preach words, they don't mean a thing same thing not to you, just everyone ///// same thing not to everyone just for you ///// the chosen, soo fast to reap ya painting grey on a masterpiece seeking all the waste among order (20/20)